 Among Rick Perry's other partners in godliness: a self-proclaimed 'apostle' who thinks the Statue of Liberty is a pagan idol, and a former seminary faculty member who thinks this year's earthquake in Japan was caused by the emperor having sex with a sun goddess.

-I was pleased that some young Texans showed up to protest Perry's open-air madhouse, but I fear they were outnumbered by the true believers.
+I was pleased that some young Texans showed up to protest Perry's open-air madhouse, but I fear they

 In other news, I found this depressing pie chart that shows how much we owe the recent stalemate in Congress and the resulting Faustian bargain to lunatics from the South.
 The Tea Party likes to present itself as a national movement, but here's a breakdown of members of the Tea Party Caucus by where they come from: